YaoHure/Navy/README.md

 # Navy
-Battleship game on two terminal.
+A kind of battleship game but on two terminales.